JoelNgiamKeeYong/aiap-ta-2024/README.md

 - **LightGBM**: LightGBM is another gradient boosting framework that is optimized for speed and memory efficiency, especially on large datasets.
 It uses novel techniques such as Gradient-based One-Side Sampling (GOSS) and Exclusive Feature Bundling (EFB) to reduce training time without sacrificing accuracy.
 LightGBM handles categorical features natively and efficiently manages large datasets with millions of rows and high-dimensional feature spaces.
 Like XGBoost, it supports regularization (L1/L2 penalties) to prevent overfitting and provides feature importance scores and SHAP values for interpretability.
 LightGBM is often faster than XGBoost due to its histogram-based approach and optimized tree construction.
 However, like other advanced models, it is slightly less interpretable than Logistic Regression.

-**Why not other models?**:
+### **🤖 Why not other models?**:

-- **Neural Networks**: Neural networks are not ideal for this type of structured/tabular data unless the dataset has complex patterns or unstructured components, such as text or images.
-For this problem, simpler models like XGBoost and LightGBM will likely outperform neural networks with less computational overhead.
+- **Neural Networks**: Neural networks are less suitable for structured/tabular data, especially when simpler models like XGBoost and LightGBM already deliver strong performance with lower computational costs.
+They excel in scenarios involving unstructured data (e.g., text, images) or highly complex patterns, which this dataset does not exhibit.
+Additionally, neural networks demand significantly more computational resources and time, creating an opportunity cost: the same resources could be allocated to faster, interpretable models that achieve comparable or better results.
+Given the excellent performance of tree-based models here (see below), neural networks are unnecessary and inefficient for this task.

 - **Support Vector Machines (SVM)**: SVMs are computationally expensive for large datasets and may not scale well to 70k+ records.
 While effective for small to medium-sized datasets with clear decision boundaries, SVMs are not practical for this use case.

 - **K-Nearest Neighbors (KNN)**: KNN is also computationally expensive for large datasets, and its performance degrades with high-dimensional data (curse of dimensionality).
 KNN computes distances between the query point and all training points, making it computationally expensive as the dataset grows.
 Training time increases significantly with larger datasets, especially if there are many features.

-**Model Selection Summary**:
+### **🤖 Model Selection Summary**:

 In summary, Logistic Regression serves as a baseline model to establish a performance benchmark, while Random Forest , XGBoost , and LightGBM are chosen for their ability to handle complex relationships and large datasets efficiently.
 Models like XGBoost and LightGBM are prioritized for their scalability and optimization for large datasets, ensuring computational efficiency without compromising performance.
 While advanced models like XGBoost and LightGBM provide excellent predictive performance, interpretability is maintained through feature importance scores and SHAP values, allowing for a deeper understanding of the factors driving predictions.

 ## 📊 Evaluation

 The choice of evaluation metrics is critical in ensuring that the models developed are aligned with the goals of the no-show prediction task.
 Given the nature of the dataset and the problem at hand—predicting whether a customer will not show up for their reservation—we prioritized metrics that balance accuracy, interpretability, and fairness, especially in the context of class imbalance.

+Key Metrics:
+Accuracy : Provides a general sense of overall correctness.
+Precision : Measures the proportion of correctly predicted "No-Show" instances out of all predicted "No-Show," minimizing false alarms.
+Recall : Captures the proportion of correctly predicted "No-Show" instances out of all actual "No-Show," reducing missed opportunities for intervention.
+F1-Score : Balances precision and recall, making it particularly suitable for imbalanced datasets.
+ROC-AUC : Evaluates the model's ability to distinguish between classes across all thresholds, offering a robust measure of discrimination.
+Visualizations:
+Generate ROC curves and Precision-Recall curves to visualize model performance across different thresholds.
+Create confusion matrices to provide a detailed breakdown of predictions (True Positives, False Positives, etc.).
+Include residual plots , learning curves , and feature importance charts to diagnose model behavior and interpretability.

 1. Accuracy